my-eq/go-attom/README.md

 ## Property API Coverage

 All endpoints use ATTOM API version `v4` unless noted otherwise.
+Some endpoints use specialized versions: sale comparables use `v2`, preforeclosure uses `v3`, and transportation noise hazards use `v1.0.0`.
 Descriptions come from the official ATTOM swagger definitions included in this repository (note: swagger files are historical v1.0.0 specifications but endpoint paths have been updated to reflect current API usage).

 ### Property Profiles & Basics